Sharing is caring!

 • [ ]: stitch count in a round

-Crochet Christmas Tree Pattern Step by Step
+Crochet Christmas Tree Instructions

 a yarn Christmas tree